 7. Don’t forget Terms and Conditions in your contract!
 Include insurance clause, termination details, liability language, waivers, etc.

-How to Create Customized Scope of Work Templates in STACK
+Create Customized Scope of Work Templates in STACK

 You can easily add the scope of work and terms and conditions information to your custom proposals in STACK!
 In your STACK Estimate you have the ability to manually enter the information, but we suggest creating templates that you can reuse and quickly add into new proposals to apply to different types of projects.